PerziThomas/DA_Perzi_Ambrosch/source/2_Implementation.md

 node_modules/leaflet-draw/dist/leaflet.draw.css
 ```

 Afterwards, an _EditControl_ component can be added to a map to enable drawing features to be used.
-This component must be placed in a _FeatureGroup_ component, and all geometry that is drawn inside this FeatureGroup will be made editable by the extension once the "edit"-button is clicked.\
+This component must be placed in a _FeatureGroup_ component, and all geometry that is drawn inside this FeatureGroup will be made editable by the extension once the "edit"-button is clicked.
-The EditControl component provides event handlers for all events related to the drawing functions, like _onCreated, onEdited_ and _onDeleted_, which can be overwritten by the developer to add custom functionality.\
-The _draw_ property allows the developer to enable or disable certain features or buttons in the extension's toolbar.

 Adding _React Leaflet Draw_ to the map example given above in the chapter _React Leaflet_ would produce the following code: